rozek/dommali-utils/README.md

 ## API ##

-### Dragging Recognition ###
+### Dragging Recognizer ###

-`reportDragging` and `reportDraggingFor` install event handlers which listen for PointerEvents, recognize dragging gestures and trigger matching `dragging-started`, `dragging-continued`, `dragging-finished` and `dragging-aborted` events.
+`recognizeDragging` and `recognizeDraggingFor` install event handlers which listen for PointerEvents, recognize dragging gestures and trigger matching `dragging-started`, `dragging-continued`, `dragging-finished` and `dragging-aborted` events.
 These may then be listened for in order to implement the actual element dragging (see corresponding examples in the Programming Manual).

 Dragging recognizers support the following `DraggingOptions` - all of them are optional: